Hidaayah-7/DSA-_EXCEL_PROJECT/README.md

 ### Tool Used
 Ms Excel
 - for Data Collection
-- for Data Cleaning
+- for Data Cleaning and Preparation
 - Analysis
 - Report Creation (Dashboard)

+### Data Cleaning and Preparation
+At the initial stage of the Data Cleaning and Preparation, i performed the following actions;
+1. Data Loading and Inspection into Ms Excel Power Query
+2. Removed Duplicates
+3. Find and Replace Blank Cells
+4. Changed Data Type
+5. Spliting and Merging of Columns
+6. Deleting Unneccesary Columns